rxantos/tubras/tools/irrb/doc/object_panel.rst

 Depending on the currently selected object and it's selected **Type**, varying options will appear in the object panel.

-For example, if the currently selected Blender object is a mesh and the Type is left to **default**, "Automatic Culling", "Hardware Hint/Type", and "Octree Node" options will appear in the object panel.
+For example, if the currently selected Blender object is a mesh, you can choose from any of the following Irrlicht mesh types: standard, custom, water surface, volumetric light, skydome, skybox, or billboard.
+Based on the Irrlicht node type selected, related Irrlicht options will also appear.

 Note that **All** objects exported to a scene have a corresponding **ID**.
 An ID is an integer value the defaults to -1 and may be used by your program to